 Credential Encoding Guide: Safe Patterns for Secrets in APIs

 API keys and passwords are often encoded with Base64 in HTTP headers.
-Learn which encoding patterns are safe, which are dangerous, and how to handle credentials correctly.
+Learn which patterns are safe, which are dangerous, and how to store credentials securely.

 Published: